Modern Language Undergraduate Programs

 Pertinent Additional Information

 - Core courses in foreign literature in translation, French, Spanish and Spanish-American literature courses, and linguistics courses in both English and Spanish are offered through the Modern Language Department.
-Individualized and/or double programs can be arranged in cooperation with Business Administration, History & Government, Social Work, or other areas of modern languages including English.
+Individualized and/or double programs can be arranged in cooperation with Business Administration, History & Political Science, Social Work, or other areas of modern languages including English.
 Additional courses satisfy certification requirements to prepare those who wish to teach modern languages at the secondary level.
 Official transcripts from a foreign institution must be sent directly to the Daemen College Registrar to ensure credit approval.

 - If you are bilingual or multilingual and would like to inquire about obtaining a waiver with regard to language study at Daemen, click on the link below for details or contact the Modern Language Department.